Sierra Skye Shows Off Amazing Figure In Scanty Ensemble While On ATV

-Internet sensation Sierra Skye captured the attention of thousands of her 4.1 million Instagram followers on Wednesday, November 11, when she shared a smoking-hot new image of herself.
+Internet sensation Sierra Skye captured the attention of thousands of her 4.1 million Instagram followers on Wednesday, November 11, when she shared a smoking-hot new image.

 The 24-year-old swimsuit model and influencer was photographed outdoors as she struck a sexy pose directly in front of the camera.
 She sat up straight on the back of an all-terrain vehicle with thighs parted as she leaned back into her right arm, which rested on the carrier rack.
 She stuck her chest out and her left hand grabbed on the bike’s handle bars.
-Her head was titled upwards while she pursed her lips.
+Her head was tilted upward while she pursed her lips.
 She also emitted an air of mystery as she kept her eyes closed.

 Her long, highlighted blond locks, which featured darker roots, were pulled back and styled into a messy, high ponytail.
 She wore her manicured nails long with a lavender polish.

-Sierra showed off her enviable figure in a skimpy, cropped, gray T-shirt that featured a vibrant neon-green print in the front, drawing the eye to her chest.
+Sierra showed off her enviable figure in a skimpy, cropped, gray T-shirt that featured a vibrant neon green print in the front, drawing the eye to her chest.
 The number’s scantily cut design also showcased her slim and toned core.

 She paired the top with a pair of dark gray skintight shorts that looked to be made out of a soft, stretchy material.
 The formfitting bottoms flaunted her curvy hips and bodacious booty, while their high-rise design again called attention to her midsection.